Chicken Salna

 Storage Suggestions

 Reheat it in a pan or microwave until nice and warm.
-Add in a little water while reheating if you feel the gravy has become slightly thick after refrigeration.
+Add a little water while reheating if you feel the gravy has become slightly thick after refrigeration.

-This curry freezes well too.
+This curry freezes well, too.
 Cool it completely and freeze it in a freezer-safe container for up to 3 months.
 Thaw overnight in the refrigerator, reheat, and serve.

 Tamil Nadu Style Chicken Salna Recipe